inominate/eve-api-proxy/README.md

 the proxy will correct for them.
 Workarounds for other issues can be added fairly easily.

+* Locations.xml.aspx will fail completely when given a list of item ids and one or more are invalid.
+This can occur due to the cache lag in other endpoints still showing nonexistent items.
+The proxy can correct for this faster than trying each id independently.
+Because of the large number of errors this can potential generate, it will fail if it generates more than 16 errors and must be manually enabled by adding fix=1 to the query string.

 * If for some reason the API throws a temp ban, the proxy will refuse to continue servicing requests until the ban expires.